Stevoisiak/Virtual-Game-Shelf/README.md

 ## Compiling with BlueJ

-Use the file `src/package.bluej` to open the project in BlueJ.
+In BlueJ, select `Project -> Open Non BlueJ...`.
+Navigate to the project directory, select the `src` folder, and click `Open in BlueJ`.

-If a Package Line Mismatch warning appears, project files may have been moved into different folders without updating packages.
+Selecting any other folder may result in a Package Line Mismatch warning.

-If this happens, click "continue" to have BlueJ auto-correct the issue.
+You should now be able to open and compile the project in BlueJ.

 ## Compiling with Eclipse